HAGENS BERMAN, NATIONAL TRIAL ATTORNEYS, Urges Investors in Extraction Oil & Gas (XOG) Who Have Suffered Losses to Contact its Attorneys: Firm Investigating Improper Accounting and Possible Securities Fraud - Oil & Gas 360

+HAGENS BERMAN, NATIONAL TRIAL ATTORNEYS, Urges Investors in Extraction Oil & Gas (XOG) Who Have Suffered Losses to Contact its Attorneys: Firm Investigating Improper Accounting and Possible Securities Fraud

 SAN FRANCISCO, Dec.
-25, 2019 /PRNewswire/ -- Hagens Berman urges Extraction Oil & Gas, Inc. (NASDAQ: XOG) investors who have suffered losses to submit their losses now to learn if they qualify to recover their investment losses.
+27, 2019 (GLOBE NEWSWIRE) -- Hagens Berman urges Extraction Oil & Gas, Inc. (NASDAQ: XOG) investors who have suffered losses to submit their losses now to learn if they qualify to recover their investment losses.
 The firm is actively investigating whether the Company and senior executives violated federal securities laws, and certain investors may have valuable claims.

 The investigation centers on whether Extraction Oil & Gas misled investors by engaging in improper revenue recognition practices and reporting false financial results.